-The word limit for written report is 5000 words.
+A written report of about 5000 words is also required.
 This is to be submitted in week 13 (Thursday 12pm noon), by uploading the report as one single pdf formatted file.
-The report must include an Appendix for a scanned copy of the completed Risk Assessment Form.
+This file should include, as the first page, a scanned image of the report cover sheet.
+The report cover sheet can be downloaded from the course web site.
+The report must also include an Appendix for a scanned copy of the completed Risk Assessment Form.
 If using double space and size 12 font, a typical report is about 15 to 25 pages (everything included: graphs, figures, diagrams, attached forms).
-The risk assessment forma and thesis cover sheet are available here: http://www.engineering.unsw.edu.au/electrical-engineering/forms-0

-The preliminary report should have the following elements:
+As with the seminar, the preliminary report should have the following elements:

-- Abstract / Table of contents / Introduction / Body / Conclusion (these do not necessarily constitute Chapter titles). - Project definition, which includes the problem statement, and motivation for trying to solve this particular problem, possible solutions to the problem along with their pros and cons and challenges. - Literature review. - Description of preliminary work although much of the design and synthesis will be carried out in MEngSc Project B, it would be expected that preliminary work would be carried out in MEngSc Project A. - Outline and timetable schedule for work in Project B in the following semester.
+- Abstract / Table of contents / Introduction / Body / Conclusion (these do not necessarily constitute Chapter titles). - Project definition, which includes the problem statement, and motivation for trying to solve this particular problem, possible solutions to the problem along with their pros and cons and challenges. - Literature review. - Description of preliminary work although much of the design and synthesis will be carried out in ME Project B, it would be expected that preliminary work would be carried out in ME Project A. - Outline and timetable schedule for work in ME Project B in the following semester.
 This should be more than just a simple Gantt chart.
-This should include a description of the work required to be carried out in Project B, and possible perceived problems or risks you may encounter which could change the schedule and planned work.
+This should include a description of the work required to be carried out in ME Project B, and possible perceived problems or risks you may encounter which could change the schedule and planned work.